andreaabellera/TermSetter/README.md

 # Website

-For this Github repository, the current website is hosted in andreaabellera.github.io/termsetter/ The source files live in [docs](/docs)
+For this Github repository, the current website is hosted in [Github Pages](https://andreaabellera.github.io/TermSetter/).
+The website source files have been moved to [docs](/docs)